PrakashMandi21/3DWebdesign/README.md

-# 🚀 3D Startup Landing Page
+# 🚀 3D Website Landing Page

 A stunning, modern landing page featuring 3D elements, smooth animations, and a futuristic design.
 Built with pure HTML, CSS, and JavaScript, enhanced with Spline 3D graphics and AOS animations.